If you want to approach a customer first, you can only do so by using so-called WhatsApp Business template messages.

 How to Really Use WhatsApp Message Templates

 You can write and submit for review any Template Messages that you like, however, not all of them will be approved.
-Hence, it’s important to understand some basics and best practices of Using Template messages, so that you don’t waste time created templates that will get rejected eventually.
+Hence, it’s important to understand some basics and best practices of Using Template messages, so that you don’t waste time creating templates that will get rejected eventually.

 Kindly keep in mind that both your BSP and WhatsApp have the right to deny any template message that you submit for pre-approval.